laurindor/Skater-girl-takes-Japan/README.md

 • CrashingTime:

    • Handles obstacle collision logic.
-When the coordenades of the player and the obstacles overlap, your game is over.
+When the coordenades of the player and the obstacles overlap, your game is over. <br>
    • The loop stops and it takes you to the game over page.